thiagozs/go-httpc/README.md

 # go-HTTPC - A Golang HTTP Client (Beta)

-The `httpc` package provides a set of functions to perform HTTP requests with retry logic.
-It also allows setting custom headers, form values, and basic authentication for requests, making it a versatile tool for various web projects.
-It's easy to use and integrates seamlessly with existing Go applications.
+The `httpc` package is a robust HTTP client for Go, equipped with features such as retry logic, custom headers, form values, and basic authentication settings.
+It utilizes a retryable transport structure to manage request retries effectively, enhancing the reliability of HTTP requests in Go applications.

-Easy to use.

 ```golang